kief/infrastructure-as-code.com/_patterns/stack-configuration/stack-parameter-registry.md

 category: Stack Configuration Patterns
 order: 26
 published: true
-status: review
 ---

 Configuration values for [template stacks](/patterns/stack-replication/template-stack.html) can be stored in a parameter registry.
-The appropriate set of values can be retrieved from the registry by the stack management tool or [stack orchestration tool](/patterns/stack-orchestration/) when applying the code to a stack instance.
+The appropriate set of values can be retrieved from the registry by the stack management tool or wrapper script when applying the code to a stack instance.

 <figure>